top of page

 • United States v.
 Lundergan (U.S. District Court for the Eastern District of Kentucky): successfully obtained bail pending appeal to permit Defendant to remain at home until appeal was decided [order]; assisted local counsel in securing well-below-Guidelines sentence for campaign-finance charges.
 In Lundergan v.
 FBI (U.S. District Court for the District of Columbia), defeated the FBI in gaining access to investigative files that the FBI had been unwilling to disclose under FOIA.

 • United States v.
-Omar (U.S. Court of Appeals for the Sixth Circuit): currently representing the Defendant, a physician, in wire-fraud and healthcare-fraud case [brief; case is pending]
+Omar (U.S. Court of Appeals for the Sixth Circuit): represented Defendant, a physician, in $132 million wire-fraud and healthcare-fraud case [brief]

 • Guertin v.
 United States (U.S. District Court for the District of Columbia; U.S. District Court for the District of Arizona): currently representing plaintiff, a former Foreign Service Officer, in Bivens suit against an investigator who filed false affidavits in order to search his email unconstitutionally and have him indicted on federal fraud charges that were ultimately dismissed; also pursuing a Federal Tort Claims Act suit against the United States.